Z-Puyu/project-archaetech/README.md

 - All classes and game files have their names spelt in **PascalCase**.

+- Folders should be named using **kebab-case**.

 - Always use the **self** keyword in class methods when referencing class attributes.

 - Always use **type notations** for variable declaration and (non-trivial) return type of functions.

 - Each line should contain only a single statement.
-Preferably, use a **semi-colon** at the end of each statement.

 - Use **and**, **or**, **not** rather than **&&**, **||**, **!**.